The Meaning of Digital Transformation

 At Ideal State, we think a lot about the true meaning of digital transformation.
 We see it as an actionable set of considerations for how technology is used in any size or type of organization.

-The elements listed below are intended to help you think about what digital transformation means, or can mean, to your organization.
+The elements listed below are intended to help you think about what digital transformation means, or can mean, to your organization, and ultimately to help shape your digital transformation strategy.
 This is a great thought exercise you can do in the early stages of considering a new technology-related project, either alone or with your collaborators.
 You may even want to brainstorm ways in which the envisioned project checks the boxes using a virtual or real, live whiteboard.
 Then you’ll be one step closer to achieving the “ideal state” 😊 when it comes to your organization’s use of technology.

 Technology that you deploy within your organization should be in service to the organizational values, mission, and strategies it supports.
 First, start with what the organization is trying to accomplish, internally and externally, and examine the ways in which technology could speed progress toward desired goals and outcomes.
 That is where your digital transformation journey should begin.